mathebuddy/smoke/README.md

 ## Implemented, but not yet visible online
 2023-06-29
+- level overview: a lock symbol for non-accessible levels is shown.
+Currently, at least 50 % must be reached to pass a level.
+NOTE: Since the progress can not be persisted yet, also locked levels can be opened.
 - LL-parsing unary minus used unary expression as operands instead of an multiply-expression (e.g. "-x/y" war wrongly parsed to "(-x)/y" instead of "-(x/y)")

 ## Fixed (only items since announcement on 27 June 20:00) - NEWEST FIRST